 Students working in pairs are assigned to represent litigants in federal civil rights trials in the Central District of Illinois.
 The students are selected on the basis of spring tryouts, and are provisionally admitted to practice in the Central District of Illinois.
-Working under Federal Clinical faculty supervision, these students will work with their actual clients to prepare and try a civil jury trial during the enrolled academic year.
+Under faculty supervision, these students will work with clients to prepare their case and try it before a jury during the enrolled academic year.
 It is expected that eight students will be selected.
-They will meet in a seminar class once per week in the fall semester and as needed at all other times, including the spring semester.
+Classes will meet in a seminar class once per week.

 The commitment to Federal Civil Rights Clinic is a two semester clinic with course credit of two graded hours in the fall semester and three graded hours in the spring semester.